architect/arc.codes/public/guides/upgrade.md

 or:

-**2. One-time deployment using the `--apigateway` flag**
+**2. One-time deployment using the `--apigateway` flag via CLI**

 ```sh
 npx arc deploy --apigateway http # Staging environment
 npx arc deploy --apigateway http --production # Production environment
 ```

-Tip: if you'd like to use `HTTP` APIs with code authored for an existing `REST` API project, manually specify the Lambda v1.0 payload format with `httpv1`
+Tip: if you'd like to use `HTTP` APIs with code authored for an existing `REST` API project, manually specify the Lambda v1.0 payload format with `httpv1`.

-Of course, backward compatibility for `REST` APIs is retained with `rest` setting.
-Should you need to revert to `REST` mode, apply that via CLI with `--apigateway rest`, or in project manifest with `@aws apigateway rest`.
+As you might expect, backward compatibility for `REST` APIs is retained with the `rest` setting; should you need to revert to `REST` mode, apply that via CLI with `--apigateway rest`, or in project manifest with `@aws apigateway rest`.
 (Again, that will destroy your URLs and generate new ones, so plan ahead for that.)

 #### Apps that use `@architect/macro-http-api` macro